POSITION: Shift Team Lead

 DEPARTMENT: Women and Children’s Program – Springhouse & Powell Place

-STATUS: Regular part-time: Friday & Saturday @ Powell and Sunday & Monday @ Springhouse 12am – 8am
+STATUS: Part-time: Friday & Saturday at Powell Place and Sunday & Monday at Springhouse 12am-8am

 The Shift Team Lead ensures the provision of effective service delivery, case planning and client support practices through monitoring, organizing and supporting Women and Children’s programs on a day-to-day basis.
 The incumbent will act in accordance with The Bloom Group philosophy and provide low barrier harm reduction trauma informed support and assistance to women and children in crisis, directly supervising program Counselling and Crisis Intervention Support Workers, Shelter Support Workers and Housekeepers.